 30-Day Money-Back Guarantee

-Most of Fool.com’s premium services come with a 30-day money-back guarantee, including Rule Your Retirement.
-If you’re unsatisfied within 30 days with the product for any reason, you will regain your subscription fees in full.
+Most of Fool.com’s premium services come with a 30-day money-back guarantee, including the Rule Your Retirement service.

 World-Class Service and Support

 Motley Fool subscribers can get answers to questions with an online contact form, or on a toll-free number during regular East Coast business hours.